Off-nuclear H2O maser and dense molecular gas in NGC1068: Introduction

 Sub-millimetre (sub-mm) telescopes such as Atacama Large millimetre/sub-millimetre Array (ALMA) have opened the possibility to make imaging studies of (sub-)millimetre masers such as \ho maser in the transitions of 3$_{13} -$9$_{36}$ (rest frequency: 321.226\,GHz) at high angular resolution to $\sim$ 20 milliarcsecond (mas), which may serve to diagnose the masering processes in \ho megamaser sources \citep[e.g.,][]{liz05,hagi13,hagi21}.
 The detection of thermally excited molecules such as HCN and HCO$^{+}$ are also reported in these megamaser host galaxies at higher transitions at sub-millimetre wavelengths.

 The galaxy NGC\,1068 is a prototypical type 2 Seyfert galaxy hosting an active nucleus obscured by a torus in which broad optical emission lines are seen in polarized optical spectra \citep[e.g.][]{ant85}.
 The galaxy has been investigated extensively at all wavelengths, revealing that various species of molecular gas are abundant in the circumnuclear region, and spiral arms in the galaxy and abundant dense molecular gases related to star-forming activity are in the starburst ring \citep[e.g.][]{tak14,gar19,san22}.
 NGC\,1068 hosts a nearly one-sided radio jet that may be qualified as a Compact Symmetric Object and luminous and variable 22 GHz \ho maser emission has been detected to be superposed on the radio core-jet structure at lower frequencies \citep[e.g.][]{gal01,gal04}.
-Sub-mm \ho maser action in the 321 GHz transition has not (yet) been detected towards the center of the galaxy using ALMA \citep{hagi16, pes16}.
+Sub-mm \ho maser action in the 183 and 321 GHz transitions towards the centre of the galaxy has not yet been detected using ALMA \citep{hagi16, pes16, pes23}.
 Very long baseline interferometry (VLBI) observations have revealed that the prominent 22 GHz \ho maser features in NGC\,1068 covering a frequency range from \vlsr = 800 -- 1500 \kms are distributed along a linear $\sim$1 pc region and originated in an edge-on ($i$ $>$ 80$^{\circ}$) molecular gas disc in the nuclear region of the galaxy \citep[e.g.][]{linc96,gal01}.

 Recent sub-mm mapping observations of thermally-excited molecular emission lines in the galaxy using ALMA revealed that a parsec-scale torus structure, that surrounds the nuclear region, does not have the simple axisymmetric structure expected in the unified theory \citep[e.g.][]{imp19, ima18, ima20}.